CACI-International/ergo/so/README.md

   uniform to use command notation for indexing (some shorthand notation may still be useful on the command-line).
 * Data-manipulation functions (maybe as a plugin).
-* Consider requiring `exec` explicitly, rather than falling back to it.
-This allows certain errors to be obvious immediately (otherwise, for instance, a command that is mistyped will be "hidden" behind the future returned by exec, and will only become apparent at future execution time).
-This could also be changed with a setting, or by rebinding and clearing exec in the environment.
 * Better function syntax, to make `map` less ugly?
 * Change 'once' to be a command itself rather than a key on exec results (it can be generalized to arbitrary values).
 Add 'cache' command to execute once and